warchimede/warchimede.com/Content/posts/2021-01-09-a-uiresponder-extension-to-help-debug-the-responder-chain-in-ios.md

 ---
 date: 2021-01-29 17:30
-description: A UIResponder extension to help debug the responder chain in iOS
+description: For when the view hierarchy is painful
 tags: ios, swift
 ---
 # A UIResponder extension to help debug the responder chain in iOS